 10. History of Abuse in Previous Relationships

 Narcissism and abuse are typically not isolated incidents.
 A history of abuse is common for narcissists and their victims and is usually why they stay in such relationships.
-Victims may be vulnerable and ignore red flags, whereas a narcissist will pick up on that.
+Victims may be vulnerable and ignore red flags, and a narcissist will pick up on that.
 Additionally, a narcissist may have learned abusive behaviors in childhood and is now repeating those patterns.

 11. Lack of Empathy